NicolaPicciafuoco/SIEM_project/README.md

 To install Docker and Docker Compose, follow the official [guide](https://docs.docker.com/compose/install/).

+_Your password must be at least 8 characters long and contain at least one uppercase letter, one number, and one special character._

 ## 🛠️ Installation and Startup

 #### 1. Download the Code